Get PeakVisor App

 Avalanche Awareness

 The Sierra Nevada’s proximity to the Pacific Ocean and its storm track contributes to the Maritime snowpack.
-This means that a skier is generally less likely to trigger dangerous slab avalanches just with his or her weight.
-There is not as much temperature gradient between the ground and the atmosphere and facets don’t form to the same extent as they do in the Rocky Mountains.
-Moreover, these bad, early-season layers are buried under so much snow that a skier has no impact on them.
+This type of pack means that a skier is generally less likely to trigger dangerous slab avalanches just with their weight.
+There is not as much temperature gradient between the ground and the atmosphere, and facets don’t form to the same extent as in the Rocky Mountains.
+Moreover, these nasty early-season layers are buried under so much snow that a skier has no impact on them.

 Nevertheless, skiers should always be aware of the forecast when venturing into the backcountry.
 The Eastern Sierra Avalanche Center is the local forecaster.